 More Information about Feature update policy: Configure feature updates policy for Windows 10 Windows 11 devices in Intune | Microsoft Learn

 As shown in below screenshot, I have excluded Test ring devices group from my existing Windows 11 24H2 feature update policy.
+In the next section, I will create a new feature update policy for 25H2 and target Test ring devices group.

 According to Microsoft, if you target multiple feature update profiles to the same device, the Windows Update service will always offer the latest version of the feature update.
 However, as a best practice, I also exclude devices from any previous feature update profiles to avoid potential conflicts.